Command Guard Library¶

 Defines a function named <command> that forwards to the external command by full path.

-• Returns: - CG_ERR_MISSING_COMMAND when no command name is provided. - CG_ERR_INVALID_NAME when the name is not a valid Bash identifier. - CG_ERR_NOT_FOUND when the command cannot be resolved to an executable path.
+Returns: - 0 on success, including when zero commands are provided (with optional warning). - CG_ERR_INVALID_NAME when an option is invalid or a command name is not a valid Bash identifier. - CG_ERR_NOT_FOUND when a command cannot be resolved to an executable path.

 Command resolution is performed with command -pv in a subshell that uses the default builtin restricted PATH.
 The resolved path must be absolute and executable.